Meldova Chapel: Furnishing

 A long icon table is attached between the logs along the back wall.
 There are icons on the icon table that have been covered by differently patterned icon scarves: a woven icon scarf made from wool, a painted icon scarf and a fine linen icon scarf with woven patterned ends.
 There are two candle sticks on the icon table.
-A table is situated in front of the icon table, in the middle of the tsässon.
+A table is situated in front of the icon table, in the middle of the chapel.
 A simple oil lamp hangs from the ceiling.
 There are printed icons and images on the back and side walls.
 During inventory-taking of 1974, several icons have been denoted, most of them have disappeared by now: Icon with the image of ascetic Serafim, martyr Anastasia and Paraskeva, icon with two saints on it, icon with the image of Pechory Mother of God (a copy of the original Mother of God of Pechory, the imprimatur of which was received from the censor of Moscow on 10 March 1887).
 The lamp (lampatka) that hangs in front of the icons has been referred to as very interesting, as it is made from light grey porcelain and dark red glass (Kupp 1974).